Hattorius/ChainPay/README.md

 - Invoice in token, pays in same token
 - Invoice in token or BNB, pays in other token
 - Invoice in token, pays in BNB

+# I'm so happy this tool is called "Insomnia", it literally describes me right now